Mattsi-Jansky/recipes/cake-chocolate.md

   * Continue mixing in the oil until all of it is added
   * After all of it has been added add two eggs and whisk all of it together
 * Add custard to cake mix and mix it together, should become thick and clumpy
+  * DO NOT use a whisk for this step, it will be a mess!
+Use a non-stick spatula
 * Heat 415ml of whole milk until it has just about begun to simmer, **do not boil**.
 * Whisk the milk into the cake mix until it is thoroughly incorporated and very smooth
 * For each half of the cake mix...